vishaltak/gitlab-development-kit/doc/howto/kubernetes/tips_and_troubleshooting.md

 ### Helm/Tiller Communication

-- One can run manual Helm commands from your local machine and communicate to our remote Tiller running on GKE.
-Check our [Useful Commands - Talking to Tiller](useful_commands.md#talking-to-tiller) to know how to achieve it.
+One can run manual Helm commands from your local machine and communicate to our remote Tiller running on GKE.
+See [Local Tiller](useful_commands.md#local-tiller) to know how to achieve it.

 ### Configuration for Auto DevOps base domain